-- Full details of academic staff (full time, part time) - ii.
+- i.
+Full details of academic staff (full time, part time) - ii.
 All administration support staff at all levels within OTC

-- iii.
-Premises information (including lease and owner information of the premises where applicable) - iv.
-Information on outreach or satellite centres in use, for programme delivery where applicable - Key interaction contacts for the programme (including government or state agencies, international agencies etc.) - vi.
-All promotional information used to market the programme
+1

+iii.
+Premises information (including lease and

+owner information of the premises where

+applicable)

+iv.
+Information on outreach or satellite centres in

+use, for programme delivery where applicable

+٧. Key interaction contacts for the programme

+(including government or state agencies,

+international agencies etc.)

+vi.
+All promotional information used to market

+the programme

-2.2.5 Programme Information
+2.2.5 5 Programme Information

-- 2.1 Approved assessments, examination questions and marking schemes - 2.1 Any repeat assessments, examination questions and marking schemes - 2.1 Soft copies of any submissions, feedback issued to learners and resubmissions, hard copies of examination scripts - 2.1 A copy of the most recent approved assessment schedule - 2.1 Copies of Programme Board meetings over the previous academic year - 2.1 Copies of minutes of Exam Board meeting minutes over the previous academic year - 2.1 Any programme related Quality Assurance meeting minutes - 2.1 Any applications for Reasonable Adjustment, issues of Plagiarism or other incidence of learner infringement on assessment and examinations over the previous academic year - 2.1 Details / copies of the validated programme submission document originally agreed with QQI, including programme schedule

-- 2.1 Copies of issued workshop/seminar notes and other materials distributed during the programme - 2.1 Copies of results transcripts (if applicable) and/or copies of results issued to learners up to the point of the activation of the PEL arrangements - 2.1 Collateral and Supporting Assets necessary to provide the Programme - 2.1 ICT Network Infrastructure - 2.1 Virtual Learning Environment access (for example Moodle), SOL - 2.1 Library materials and assets (online) - 2.1 Online Licenses and Software related to programme delivery - 2.1 Storage and security of assessment related materials - 2.1 QA policies and procedures of the Provider - 2.1 All equipment related to the programme (owned, leased) - 2.1 Location of assets - 2.1 All other Intellectual Property related to the programme, (other than what is mentioned in e and f above)
+2.1 Approved assessments, examination

+questions and marking schemes

+2.1 Any repeat assessments, examination

+questions and marking schemes

+2.1 Soft copies of any submissions, feedback

+issued to learners and resubmissions, hard

+copies of examination scripts

+2.1 A copy of the most recent approved

+assessment schedule

+2.1 Copies of Programme Board meetings over

+the previous academic year

+2.1 Copies of minutes of Exam Board meeting

+minutes over the previous academic year

+2.1 Any programme related Quality Assurance

+meeting minutes

+2.1 Any applications for Reasonable Adjustment,

+issues of Plagiarism or other incidence of

+learner infringement on assessment and

+examinations over the previous academic

+year

+2.1 Details / copies of the validated programme

+submission document originally agreed with

+QQI, including programme schedule

+2.1 Copies of issued workshop/seminar notes and

+other materials distributed during the

+programme

+2.1 Copies of results transcripts (if applicable)

+and/or copies of results issued to learners up

+to the point of the activation of the PEL

+arrangements

+2.1 Collateral and Supporting Assets necessary to

+provide the Programme

+2.1 ICT Network Infrastructure

+2.1 Virtual Learning Environment access (for

+example Moodle), SOL

+2.1 Library materials and assets (online)

+2.1 Online Licenses and Software related to

+programme delivery

+2.1 Storage and security of assessment related

+materials

+2.1 QA policies and procedures of the Provider

+2.1 All equipment related to the programme

+(owned, leased)

+2.1 Location of assets

+2.1 All other Intellectual Property related to the

+programme, (other than what is mentioned in

+e and f above)

-2.2.6 Information to Learners
+2.2.6 5 Information to Learners

-In accordance with Section 67(1) of the Act, The Provider shall, before commencing the Programme and before accepting any payment from or on behalf of an enrolled learner in respect of the Programme, notify the enrolled learner in writing of the following:
+In ac cordance with Section 67(1) of the Act, The

+Prov ider shall, before commencing the Programme

+and before accepting any payment from or on

+beha alf of an enrolled learner in respect of the

+Prog ramme, notify the enrolled learner in writing

+of th e following:

-the name of the awarding body or, where appropriate, awarding bodies making the award
+1. the name of the awarding body or, where

-- the title of the programme and the award to which it leads, and - whether the award is recognised within the NFQ, and if so: the level of that recognition within the NFQ, and - whether the award is a Major, Minor, Special Purpose or Supplemental award as identified within the NFQ - where OTC is required to have procedures for access, transfer and progression in place under section 56, a statement of how those procedures apply to that programme - 6. the details of the arrangements for PEL that The Provider has in place in accordance with Section 65(4) of the Act.
-In accordance with Section 67(2) of the Act, the Provider shall notify the enrolled learner in writing of any change in the information notified to the learner under subsection (1) within 14 days after becoming aware of that change.
+appropriate, awarding bodies making the

+The second second manifestic

+award

+2. the title of the programme and the award to

+which it leads, and

+3. whether the award is recognised within the

+NFQ, and if so: the level of that recognition

+within the NFQ, and

+4. whether the award is a Major, Minor, Special

+Purpose or Supplemental award as identified

+within the NFQ

+5. where OTC is required to have procedures for

+access, transfer and progression in place

+under section 56, a statement of how those

+procedures apply to that programme

+6. the details of the arrangements for PEL that

+The Provider has in place in accordance with

+Section 65(4) of the Act.
+In accordance with

+Section 67(2) of the Act, the Provider shall

+notify the enrolled learner in writing of any

+change in the information notified to the

+learner under subsection (1) within 14 days

+after becoming aware of that change.